cocode/TrekBASIC/README.md

 I have achieved that goal.

 ## TrekBasic Family
-TrekBasic is part of the TrekBasic family of BASIC code.
+TrekBasic is part of the TrekBasic family of BASIC programming tools.
 * TrekBasic - Python version
 * TrekBasicJ - Java Version
 * BasicRS - Rust version